MatthewRalston/kmerdb/quickstart.md

 The kdb project was designed to facilitate conversation between heavily optimized legacy codebases without much public attention, like Jellyfish, regarding the utility of standardizing k-mer frameworks.
 These frameworks are used throughout assembly and alignment hashing/seed-matching strategies.
 The primary goal of this project is documenting data shapes, compression strategies (which of course related to efficiency of storage, transmission, rapid access, etc.), and anticipating UI possibilities with the increases in read/write speeds afforded by improving SSD technologies and utilization of more channels of more rapid interfaces for data transmission (i.e. m2, NVMe, PCIx).

-## kdb is a file format
+## `kmerdb` makes k-mer count vectors

-The k-mer database format is rather simple.
-It contains a metadata section, followed by a tab delimited format with an unstructured JSON as the final column.
-Both sections are combined in a compressed layer facilitated by Biopython's bio.bgzf module.
+The k-mer database count vector profile file format is rather simple.
+It contains a YAML metadata header section, followed by a tab delimited format.
+Both sections are combined in a compressed layer facilitated by Biopython's `bio.bgzf` module.

-Each file can be inspected with the view and header commands detailed in the [section below](#kdb-view).
+Each file can be inspected with the 'view' and 'header' commands detailed in the [section below](#kdb-view).

 # Install